Maki1209/mariosolis.github.io/_pages/about.md

 🔎 My research are focused in two big areas of the theoretical physics: High-Energy Physics (HEP) and Condensed Matter Physics (CondMat).
 The aim of my research are brought the techniques of HEP to CondMat.

 🤖 I am interested in Machine Learning and Deep Learning.

+In my spare time, I like practice ping-pong 🏓 and I love futbol

 Example: editing a markdown file for a talk [Editing a markdown file for a talk](/images/editing-talk.png)